 Do you enjoy trying new recipes but more often than not they make too much food?
 This free printable will help you Cut a Recipe in Half or Double it even if math is not your strongest skill.

 The number one question cooks as is “what is half of a ½ cup?”
 The printable shows you that the answer is ¼ cup is half of ½ cup.

 There are numerous recipes created for larger families, like the Sausage Breakfast Casserole, so they offer four or more servings.
 What if you are single, just a couple, or a family of three?
 Or maybe you have a family with a big appetite and the original recipe doesn’t make enough.

 You’re probably wondering how to adjust a recipe easily, without having to make complicated calculations.

-This is exactly why I created this How To Cut A Recipe In Half Or Double It free printable with the most common measurement conversions.
-Don’t confuse this with the Kitchen Conversions Chart that allows you to convert sugar from cups to grams or ounces.
+This is exactly why I created this How To Half A Recipe or How to Double a Recipe.
+The free printable has the most common measurement conversions.
+Don’t confuse this with the Kitchen Conversions Chart that allows you to convert from cups to grams or ounces.

 🥚 Why This Works

 Scale Conversions Given | Having a scale can help, but you will still need to make the calculations yourself to adjust the recipe.
 If the ingredients are measured in cups and/or tablespoons you will need to convert them to a scale measurement unit first.

 Widely Used Quantities | Our cheat sheet offers conversions between the most widely used cup, tablespoon, and teaspoon quantities that will allow you to adjust a recipe with ease, whether you need to cut it in half or double it.